eagt/compose3/README.md

 Create a new directory inside at app/javascript called stylesheets.
 We will then put our stylesheets in here and they will be managed by webpack.
-Create new file inside the app/javascript/stylesheets called application.scss.
+Create new file inside the <b>app/javascript/stylesheets</b> called <b>application.scss</b>.
 Inside the file add the following line

 `@import "~bootstrap/scss/bootstrap";`

-Now, in file app/javascript/packs/application.js, at the bottom of the file, add the following code which will also deal with popovers and tooltips.
-Add also the require("jquery") as we’ll need it for the ajax calls later
+Now, in file <b>app/javascript/packs/application.js</b>, at the bottom of the file, add the following code which will also deal with popovers and tooltips.
+Add also the require("jquery") as we’ll need it for the ajax calls later in some projects

 ```